basecamp/bc3-api/sections/schedules.md

 * `GET /schedules/2.json` will return the schedule with an ID of `2`.

 To get the schedule ID for a project, see the [Get a project][1] endpoint's `dock` payload.
-To retrieve its schedule entries lists, see the [Get schedule entries][2] endpoint.
+To retrieve its schedule entries, see the [Get schedule entries][2] endpoint.

 ###### Example JSON Response
 <!-- START GET /schedules/2.json -->